awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 The following example configuration has two rules that specify overlapping prefixes as follows:
 + First rule specifies an empty filter, indicating all objects in the bucket\.
 + Second rule specifies a key name prefix `logs/`, indicating only a subset of objects\.
-Rule 1 requests Amazon S3 to delete all objects one year after creation, and Rule 2 requests Amazon S3 to transition a subset of objects to the STANDARD\_IA storage class 30 days after creation\.
+Rule 1 requests Amazon S3 to delete all objects one year after creation\.
+Rule 2 requests Amazon S3 to transition a subset of objects to the S3 Standard\-IA storage class 30 days after creation\.

 ```
  1. <LifecycleConfiguration>